kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## compute-full-forwarded-for

 Append the remote address to the X-Forwarded-For header instead of replacing it.
 When this option is enabled, the upstream application is responsible for extracting the client IP based on its own list of trusted proxies.

+## real-ip-recursive-search

+By default, the original client address that matches one of the trusted addresses is replaced by the last address sent in the request header field defined by the real_ip_header directive.
+If recursive search is enabled, the original client address that matches one of the trusted addresses is replaced by the last non-trusted address instead. `real_ip_recursive` is enabled if Proxy-Protocol is enabled.

 ## proxy-add-original-uri-header